mithi/react-philosophies/README.md

 Create a `UserCard` component that displays two components: `Summary` and `SeeMore`.
 The `SeeMore` component includes presenting the `age` and `bio` of the `user`.
 Include a button to toggle between showing and hiding the `age` and `bio` of the `user`.

 The `Summary` component displays the profile picture of the user and also his `title`, `firstName` and `lastName` (e.g. `Mr. Vincenzo Cassano`).
 Clicking the user's name should take you to the user's personal site.
 The `Summary` component may also have other functionalities.
-(Say for example, randomly changing the font, size of the image, and background color whenever this component is clicked.. for brevity let's call this "the random styling feature")
+(Say for example, randomly changing the font, size of the image, and background color whenever this component is clicked... for brevity let's call this "the random styling feature")

 The `UserCard` calls the hook `useUser` that returns an object with the type below.